 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.34 minutes getting to work every day.

-Sedalia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Sedalia does not have a public transit system used by locals to get to and from work.

 The per capita income in Sedalia in 2022 was $58,031, which is wealthy relative to Colorado and the nation.
 This equates to an annual income of $232,124 for a family of four.